crabmusket/crabmusket.net/blog/content/drafts/2018-08-26-it-turns-everything-it-touches-into-a-machine.md

   <video style="width: 100%; max-width: 480px;" autoplay loop muted preload="auto" src="/images/moloch-machine.mp4"></video>
 </figure>

-In depicting humans whose existence is totally dictated by the requirements and tempo of the machine, Fritz Lang's 1927 _Metropolis_ anticipates Jacques Ellul's 1954 polemic masterpiece _La Technique_.
+By depicting humans whose existence is totally dictated by the requirements and tempo of the machine, Fritz Lang's 1927 _Metropolis_ anticipates Jacques Ellul's 1954 polemic masterpiece _La Technique_.
-The book explores Ellul's concept of _technique_, which he argues is a vital, and almost entirely overlooked, determinant of the development of human society.
+The book explores Ellul's concept of _technique_, which he argues is a vital, yet almost completely overlooked, force in human history and our collective future.

 In this article, I'll attempt to lay out what I see as the most important parts of Ellul's thesis.
 I hope to make his insights more accessible and widely known among my colleagues and friends.